 Changing the Managed Path

-The SharePoint Admin Center provides you with an option to change the managed path for sites, created by users.
+The SharePoint Admin Center allows you to change the managed path for sites created by users.

-Open the SharePoint Admin Center, navigate to Settings –Site Creation.
+Open the SharePoint Admin Center, and navigate to Settings –Site Creation.

 Change the setting for Create team sites under to /teams/.

 The description of this setting is misleading.
-This setting affects not only SharePoint team site creation initiated by users on the SharePoint start page or OneDrive, but site collections created by Microsoft 365 Groups as well.
+This setting affects not only SharePoint team site creation initiated by users on the SharePoint start page or OneDrive, but also site collections created by Microsoft 365 Groups.

 You do not need to enable the checkbox to let users create sites from the SharePoint start page and OneDrive.
-This setting is only required, when you want to enable self-service site creation of modern SharePoint sites for users.
+This setting is only required when you want to enable the self-service creation of modern SharePoint sites for users.
 The modern SharePoint sites are based on Microsoft 365 Groups.

 After changing the path, SharePoint Online creates new associated site collections for Microsoft 365 Groups in /teams/.

 Changing this setting affects Microsoft 365 Groups in general.
-It does not, which Microsoft 365 app you use to create a new group.
+It does not control which Microsoft 365 app you use to create a new group.

 The associated site collection for a new plan in Planner, a new team in Microsoft Teams, a new Group in Outlook on the Web, or even a new website in OneDrive, is created using this configured path.